The world is your oyster: you can achieve anything you wish in life, even a well-cooked oyster blade steak!

 Steps

 Note: For a more interesting flavor, try searing the meat first.
-A total game changer!
+It’s a total game changer!

-For this method, your oyster steak should be cut into strips along the gristle line to make the meat tender.
-Ensure its thickness and width are uniform.
+For this method, your oyster steak should be cut into thin strips, avoiding the gristle in the middle.

 Steps

-- It’s best to marinate the thin strips because they easily absorb flavor and tenderize the meat quickly.
+• Marinating the thin strips is best because they easily absorb flavor and tenderize the meat quickly.
 Marinate with a marinade of your choice for about 1-2 hours and drain properly before frying

-- Add vegetables of your choice and stir fry over medium-high heat, then add vegetables of your choice
+• Add vegetables of your choice and stir fry over medium-high heat, then add sauce of your choice, turn off the heat and add the meat back in and stir.

 Fancy some oyster steak now?
 Treat yourself to this flavorful steak, and you can thank me later.